 Merrill Lynch: Ben, we're all living longer.
 Does that change how and when we claim Social Security benefits?

 Ben Storey: Considering that one of the biggest retirement concerns people have is outliving their money, waiting to collect Social Security benefits begins to make a lot more sense than it might have in the past.
 Waiting to claim benefits can be a way of gaining a measure of protection against your risk of longevity.

 As most people know, the longer you wait to begin taking benefits, the greater the monthly amount you receive.
-But that's especially significant in the event that you live a very long life.
-And because market interest rates are still quite low today, letting the government keep your money longer could potentially provide a higher return than you could get from most fixed-income investments.
+But that's especially significant should you live a very long life.
+And because market interest rates are still quite low today, allowing the government to keep your money longer could potentially provide a higher return than you could get from most fixed income investments.

 Talk a little more about that.
 How might postponing your payments work to your benefit?

-BS: Well, imagine that at age 66 you're entitled to an annual Social Security benefit of $10,000.
-If you wait a year to claim it, you'll forgo the $10,000 for the first year, but the following year, at age 67, you'll receive an annual benefit of $10,800, or 8% more—an amount, by the way, that is adjusted for inflation each year for the rest of your life.
+Storey: Well, imagine that at age 66 you're entitled to an annual Social Security benefit of $10,000.
+If you wait a year to claim it, you'll forgo the $10,000 for the first year, but the following year, at age 67, you'll receive an annual benefit of $10,800, or 8% more—an amount, by the way, that is adjusted for inflation each year for the rest of your life

 ML: Should women think of Social Security benefits differently?